trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

    This table gives you a quick output of values including Max, Min, Avg, Latest, Total and 0th Percentile.
 If you have added more than one metrics the same will be reflected for each metrics differentiated by color.

-## How to add a Dashboard to the Menu
+## How to Add a Dashboard to the Menu

 Go to *All Dashboards*